Our CEO, Will Murray gives an update on our latest fundraising round and our successes to date.

 Companies that value their employees will reap the rewards of a dedicated, passionate and skilled workforce.
 However, those that fail to nurture and reward their staff won’t get the most out of their people, regardless of how talented they might be.

-There are many benefits of improving workforce employee engagement, but here are just a few:
+There are many benefits of improving employee engagement in the workforce, but here are just a few:

 Higher Employee Retention